Discover Top 20 Things to Do in Sheridan, WY

 The wildest section of the Bighorn National Forest is the 189,039-acre Cloud Peak Wilderness.
 Absent of roads, buildings, mechanical and motorized vehicles, this remote area provides the perfect playground for backpacking, hiking and exploring.

-Story
+Story Fish Hatchery

 Nestled in the pines between North and South Piney Creeks, the wooded setting of the town of Story is straight out of the pages of a storybook.
 The town hosts some excellent dining options, trailheads and a fish hatchery.
 Also nearby is Ft.
 Phil Kearny.

-Ft.
-Phil Kearny
+Ft Phil Kearny

-Map | 528 Wagon Box Rd., Banner
+View On Map | 528 Wagon Box Rd., Banner

 Once the most fought over military post on the Northern Plains, Fort Phil Kearny is now a National Historic Landmark that offers four interpretive trails, a bookstore, museum, video and picnic grounds.

-Steamboat Point
+Hiking Steamboat

 Soldier Ridge Trail